BrainPotter/SANVOT/README.md

 # SANVOT

-This probject hosts the code for implementing the SANVOT algorithm for visual tracking on a Unitree quadruped robot.
+This probject hosts the code for implementing our T-CYB paper “Siamese Adaptive Network-Based Accurate and Robust Visual Object Tracking Algorithm for
+Quadrupedal Robots” for visual tracking on a Unitree quadruped robot.

 # Abstract